 15. I do not like eggs.
 I mean I hate them.
 Yet for some weird reason about once a year I get a craving for a hard boiled egg with salt on it that cannot be controlled.
 I cannot stop myself, I just have to make them.
 I get really excited, love the smell, mash them all up with butter and salt.
 Then I take about 2 or 3 bites and realizes I hate eggs.
 Yet I will do it over and over every year.
 If anyone knows a good shrink for this send them to Canada asap!

 17. I am not a social cook.
-I like people to leave me alone while I’m in the kitchen.
+I like people to leave me alone while I'm in the kitchen.
 I will take your head off if you offer to help.
 If I say no and you try to help anyway I will slap you.
-You’ve been warned.
+You've been warned.
 Back away!
 S l o w l y !
 You can watch me cook, but from a distance.

 18. I gets side tracked really easily.
 Case in point, I originally forgot 18 and had to come back to edit it.